Albertus Koett

 Bio

-As an actor, Albertus has appeared as Hamlet in Hamlet and Theseus in A Midsummer Night's Dream for the 2014 Prime Stock Theatre Bard on Bower Festival, as various in The Laramie Project (2007) for Ignition Theatre, Gilbert in Anne of Green Gables (2009), Stanley in Brighton Beach Memoirs (2005), Tom in Opening Night (2003), and Geoff in Return Engagements (2002) for Central Alberta Theatre, as Tristan Tzara in ...the dada play (2006), as the Ferryman in The Bundle (2005), as the Tin-Man in Wizard of Oz (2005), The Rabbi in Village of Idiots (2004), and Lyle in Footloose (2003) while attending the Red Deer College Theatre Program.
+As an actor, Albertus has appeared as Hamlet in Hamlet and Theseus in A Midsummer Night's Dream for the 2014 Prime Stock Theatre Bard on Bower Festival, as various in The Laramie Project (2007) for Ignition Theatre, Gilbert in Anne of Green Gables (2009), Stanley in Brighton Beach Memoirs (2005), Tom in Opening Night (2003), and Geoff in Return Engagements (2002) for Central Alberta Theatre, and as Tristan Tzara in ...the dada play (2006), as the Ferryman in The Bundle (2005), as the Tin-Man in Wizard of Oz (2005), The Rabbi in Village of Idiots (2004) and Lyle in Footloose (2003) while attending the Red Deer College Theatre Program (2003-2006)

-As a playwright, Albertus has adapted nine of Sir Arthur Conan Doyle's Sherlock Holmes short stories and novellas into plays.
-He has also created and directed adapted versions of Williams Shakespeare's Antony and Cleopatra and Romeo and Juliet.
-Additionally, Koett has written the award winning one-act plays Soulmates and Lasagna, Old Age of Horror, I Want to Wake Up, and Me and Hunter ThompsonOld Age of Horror was co-written with Against the Wall Theatre and Bullskit founder Jenna Goldade, and was featured at the Calgary Fringe Festival (2008).
+In addition to nine Adventures of Sherlock Holmes plays, as a playwright, Albertus has also adapted versions of Williams Shakespeare's Antony and Cleopatra and Romeo and Juliet.
+Additionally, Albertus has written many award winning one-act plays, including Soulmates and Lasagna, Old Age of Horror, I Want to Wake Up, and Me and Hunter Thompson.
+Old Age of Horror was co-written with Against the Wall Theatre and Bullskit founder Jenna Goldade, and was featured at the Calgary Fringe Festival (2008).